tictactez/Nifty50-vs-Nifty-Next-50-vs-Nifty-Midcap-100/README.md

 <img width="1693" height="772" alt="image" src="https://github.com/user-attachments/assets/fef46f2e-0111-477f-a236-8afa6ededb62" />

 Midcap and Nifty Next 50 indices don’t consistently outperform the Nifty 50.
 Their periods of outperformance are intermittent and unstable, lacking sustained momentum.
-At times, they lead, but those gains tend to fade, only to re-emerge later without any predictable pattern
+At times, they lead, but those gains tend to fade, only to re-emerge later without any predictable pattern.